Academic Talk

 Henry Sapoznik: The Lost World of African American Cantors 1916-1953 from “The Tourist’s Guide to Lost Yiddish New York City.”
 (Excelsior Press)

-Back to upcoming events
+Back to On-demand

 Henry Sapoznik: The Lost World of African American Cantors 1916-1953 from “The Tourist’s Guide to Lost Yiddish New York City.”
 (Excelsior Press)